NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/projects.md

 #### Setting: Self Report Default <since project="skills-service" version="1.4.0" />

 By default, Self Reporting is disabled when creating or modifying a skill.
-If your project primarily consists of the Self Reported skills then you can easily change the default here.
+If your project primarily consists of Self Reported skills, enabling Self Report Default will result in the selected Self Report Approval type being the default for any skills created after this point
-If so, enable Self Reporting and select its type.
-Any skill which is created after this point will default to the selected setting.

 Please visit [Self Report](/dashboard/user-guide/self-reporting.html) section to learn further.